timm/16/lua/README.md

 1. Install Lua.
 Install LuaJit (if you want faster code).
 2. In  a fresh directory, download [fun.zip](fun.zip).

-To contribute:
+To test:

-1. Check out this repo in Github.
-Do the usual things.
-Code contribs gladly accepted!

-## Testing

-All my `x.lua` files have an associated `xok.lua` file which contains tests for `x.lua`.
-To run thise tests, after unzipping or checking out, run:
+All my `x.lua` files have an associated `xok.lua` file  containing tests for `x.lua`.
+To run those tests, after unzipping or checking out, run:

     bash oks